Game On, Girl! is a comprehensive initiative to empower adolescent girls to be physically active, nutritionally fit, and ready to take on the world!

 - 1. Game On, Girl!
 Middle School: A 10-week, after-school program for middle school girls to learn to enjoy a wide variety of sports and physical activities, fuel their bodies for success, and be effective leaders in their communities.

 - 3. Game On, Girl!
-Summer Summit: A 3-day camp for middle and high school girls to explore traditional and nontraditional sports and physical activities, while being mentored by female athletes in a fun, unique setting.
+Summer Summit: A summer camp for middle and high school girls to explore traditional and nontraditional sports and physical activities, while being mentored by female athletes in a fun, unique setting.
+Registration is LIVE – space is limited, sign up today!

-Game On, Girl! was created by Greater Richmond Fit4Kids, based on the best practices of Girls in the Game, and is made possible by the Jackson Foundation, the Allianz Foundation, and the Memorial Foundation for Children.
+Game On, Girl! was created by Greater Richmond Fit4Kids, based on the best practices of Girls in the Game, and is made possible by the Jackson Foundation and the Allianz Foundation for North America.

 If you’re a female collegiate or club athlete, trainer, or instructor interested in sharing your love for physical activity with middle and high school girls, please contact Kayla-Brooke Dransfield at email@example.com.